hexdhog/obj2bin/README.md

 Python's [struct module](https://docs.python.org/3/library/struct.html) is used to serialize data to bytes.
 How each object attribute is serialized is determined by the `fmt` parameter which expects a [struct format string](https://docs.python.org/3/library/struct.html#struct-format-strings).

 The order the packet fields will be encoded is determined by the order of the keyword arguments passed to the `@packet()` decorator.
-Because of this, dictionary insertion order must be maintained and, therefore, **pypacket requires [Python >= 3.7](https://stackoverflow.com/questions/39980323/are-dictionaries-ordered-in-python-3-6#answer-39980744)**.
+Because of this, dictionary insertion order must be maintained and, therefore, **obj2bin requires [Python >= 3.7](https://stackoverflow.com/questions/39980323/are-dictionaries-ordered-in-python-3-6#answer-39980744)**.
 This requirement is planned to be removed in the future.

 ## Packet field types